 ABOUT THE NEXT FOCUS EXHIBIT

-If you’re on the Focus mailing list, next year you’ll get your heads-up e-mail in early January – b/c by then we have the Focus exhibit dates – followed by a well-placed reminder email whenever the next key date (e.g., Drop-off Weekend) approaches for participants and the public.
+Each year in early January we send out a heads-up email to everyone on our list about the upcoming Focus exhibit in early January – b/c by then we have the Focus exhibit dates – followed by a well-placed reminder email whenever the next key date (e.g., Drop-off Weekend) approaches for participants and the public.
 Let us know if you’d like to be added to the list.

 The Focus Organizing Committees consists of artists and art-lovers – volunteers all! – who do the work for this exhibit each year with the goal of promoting our appreciation of the powerful blend of art/expression and reality/reportage that is photography.
 All are invited to volunteer for any or all activities (even an hour or two of volunteering makes a big difference).
 It’s a fun, rewarding experience to team up with other great people who appreciate the importance of art in our lives.